-- In some situations, it may be a very isolated job where you are the only person doing the work.
+- In some situations, it may be a very isolated job where you're the only person working.
 In other cases, there may be strong team support.

 - Women continue to be under-represented in the profession, although numbers are increasing.
 Initiatives are in place to encourage more women into the industry including WISE and Women's Engineering Society (WES).

-- The dress code tends to be conservative for meetings and it is expected that energy engineers will be smartly dressed even when visiting sites.
+- The dress code tends to be conservative for meetings and energy engineers are expected be smartly dressed, even when visiting sites.